 If you are an American taxpayer who is worried about the cost of children, don’t be!
 All those articles about how it costs $250,000 – $1 million to raise a child from birth until adulthood are bogus.
 If they weren’t, why do you see large families survive just fine on median household incomes?

 Because the government wants each American to own a home, they’ve provided the mortgage interest deduction and tax-free real estate profits as a way to lure renters in.
 The government also wants you to have lots of children because the population growth rate is slowing.
 If the government didn’t, then why would they institute a marriage penalty tax that encourages one high income earning spouse to stay at home?
 The tax is ludicrous as you’ll see after reading the multiple income scenarios I inputted.

 If you’re a single individual paying lots of taxes, you’re kind of getting screwed.
-By having a large family, you become the beneficiary of child tax credits, government subsidies, and benefits paid for by other tax payers.
+By having a large family, you become the beneficiary of child tax credits.
+You get government subsidies.
+Further, you get benefits paid for by other tax payers.
 For example, there are homeowners who pay property taxes who don’t even have kids, yet their property taxes go towards funding public schools.
 That’s good for society, but what about just taxing/charging people who utilize the facilities instead?

 Even insurance companies are supportive of large families by charging the same price for an umbrella policy coverage whether you have one person in your household or 20.
 Why not give a premium discount for smaller families or charge per head instead?
-I guess that would be too logical.
+That would be too logical.

-I just want to have a discussion with the community about the importance of insurance coverage and to encourage readers to ask their insurance companies various scenario questions.
-It’s good to know what happens in various circumstances, as the last thing you want to happen is for your insurance company to say, “SO SORRY!
+I just want to have a discussion with the community about the importance of insurance coverage.
+Please ask your insurance companies various scenario questions.
+It’s good to know what happens in various circumstances.
+The last thing you want to happen is for your insurance company to say, “SO SORRY!
 You are not covered,” when you need them most.

 Related: How Does An Umbrella Policy Work?